Delaware Water Gap: Transportation

-Steep rock walls prohibited foot travel through the gap until a road was built on the Pennsylvania side of the river in 1793.
+Steep rock walls prevented foot travel through the gap until a road was built on the Pennsylvania side of the river in 1793.
 In 1830, a road was built on the New Jersey side through the gap and north toward Pahaquarry.
-Interstate 80 passes through the gap on the New Jersey side as of the early 1970s via the Delaware Water Gap Toll Bridge, and occupies the former right-of-way of the New York, Susquehanna and Western Railway.
+Interstate 80 passes through the gap on the New Jersey side as of the early 1970s via the Delaware Water Gap Toll Bridge, occupying the former right-of-way of the New York, Susquehanna and Western Railway.

 The Pennsylvania portion of the New Jersey Cut-Off mainline of the Delaware, Lackawanna and Western Railroad comes into Slateford, Pennsylvania.
 The Pennsylvania Northeast Regional Railroad Authority owns the trackage in the Water Gap area.
-Delaware-Lackawanna Railroad operates the lines that run through the gap.
+The Delaware-Lackawanna Railroad operates the lines that run through the gap.
 Pennsylvania Route 611 occupies the right-of-way of a former trolley line.

-Martz Trailways has a bus station within the municipal boundaries of Delaware Water Gap.
-There are also numerous jitneys that stop there on their route between New York City and towns further areas such as Hazleton, Wilkes-Barre, and Scranton.
+Martz Trailways has a bus station in the town of Delaware Water Gap.
+There are also numerous jitneys that stop there on their routes between New York City and towns further away such as Hazleton, Wilkes-Barre, and Scranton.

 Tocks Island and the National Park Service

 In 1962, the Congress authorized the building of a dam across the Delaware River at Tocks Island, upstream of the water gap.
 Meant to control hurricane-related flooding, it was never built.
 The land for the proposed reservoir, which had already been purchased, was used to create the Delaware Water Gap National Recreation Area in 1965.

-There are two visitor centers, one in New Jersey near the Delaware River bridge and the other in Dingman's Ferry, Pennsylvania.
+There are two visitor centers, one in New Jersey near the Delaware River bridge and the other in Dingmans Ferry, Pennsylvania.
 Headquarters is located on River Road in Pennsylvania.
 The New Jersey side of the gap is also protected within Worthington State Forest, a forest wholly contained within the recreation area.